This post may contain affiliate links that allow us to earn a small commission at no additional cost to you.

 Have they not been cleaned?

 Did you have a proper dress rehearsal?

 Are dancers all held to the same attendance policy?

 Does everyone know the dance(s)?

-Are the dancers doing well and your expectations are unreasonable?
+Are the dancers doing well and are your expectations unreasonable?

-Are you realizing once you are at a competition that these dancers don’t train as much as others and that creates stress?
+Are you realizing once you are at a competition that these dancers don’t train as much as others, and that creates stress?
 Does your dancer desire to dance like girls that train more?
 Is the stress coming from realizing where you are may not be the best fit anymore?

 Are the dancers unreasonably nervous prior to taking the stage – do they not feel prepared?

 What is your definition of prepared?
 Is it winning or is it feeling confident that they did their personal best?